-- 1.2.2 Only those nominated as substitute fielders shall be entitled to act as substitute fielders during the match (subject to clause 1.2.6), unless the PSL Match Referee, in exceptional circumstances, allows subsequent additions. - 1.2.3 All those nominated including those nominated as substitute fielders, must be eligible to play for that particular team and have been included in the teams registered squad of players as announced to PCB per the Player Regulations and by such nomination the nominees shall warrant that they are so eligible. - 1.2.4 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable PCB and PSL Regulations and in particular, the Clothing and Equipment Regulations, the PSL Code of Conduct for Players and Player Support Personnel (hereafter referred to as the PSL Code of Conduct), the PCB Anti-Racism Code, the PCB Anti-Doping Code and the PCB Anti-Corruption Code for Participants. - 1.2.5 Each captain shall nominate 11 players plus a maximum of 7 substitutes in writing to the PSL Match Referee before the toss.
-Each playing ELEVEN shall comprise of at least 7 and not more than 9 local players (including emerging) and at least 2 or at most 4 foreign players.
+- 1.2.2 Only those nominated as substitute fielders shall be entitled to act as substitute fielders during the match (subject to clause 1.2.6), unless the PSL Match Referee, in exceptional circumstances, allows subsequent additions. - 1.2.3 All those nominated including those nominated as substitute fielders, must be eligible to play for that particular team and have been included in the teams registered squad of players as announced to PCB per the Player Regulations and by such nomination the nominees shall warrant that they are so eligible. - 1.2.4 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable PCB and PSL Regulations and in particular, the Clothing and Equipment Regulations, the PSL Code of Conduct for Players and Player Support Personnel (hereafter referred to as the PSL Code of Conduct), the PCB Anti-Racism Code, the PCB Anti-Doping Code and the PCB Anti-Corruption Code for Participants. - 1.2.5 Each captain shall nominate 11 players plus a maximum of 4 substitutes in writing to the PSL Match Referee before the toss.
+Each playing ELEVEN shall comprise of at least 7 and not more than 8 local players (including emerging) and at least 2 or at most 4 foreign players.
 1 emerging player (Local) is mandatory as part of the playing eleven.
 No more than 4 overseas players can be on the field at any time during the match.
-A local player may also take the field as a substitute fielder if the player that he is replacing is an overseas player.
+Thus, if the team names the maximum 4 overseas players in its playing eleven, an overseas player may only take the field as a substitute fielder if the player that he is replacing is an overseas player.

-Note: In case of concussion replacement or Covid Outbreak (as detailed below), local or overseas player shall replace any local / emerging / overseas player.
+Note: In case of concussion replacement, local player shall replace emerging/overseas player and additionally, overseas player may also replace emerging /local player